STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

     PACKAGE_CONFIG configFile.in    # The package configuration file
     [PACKAGE_VERSION]               # The package version number (with format "major.minor.patch")
     [PACKAGE_DIR packageDirName]    # Name of the directory where the cmake config file will be installed (default <prefix>/lib/cmake/Radium)
+    [NAME_PREFIX prefix]            # Prefix to add before the name of the package.
+The installed config script will be named <prefix><name>Config.cmake
 )
 ~~~
 This cmake function configures the package `packageName` for installation and for further import in client project using `find_package(<TARGET>)`.